-The Maynard Historical Commission and the Town of Maynard would like to extend to you a special invitation to attend the Dedication Ceremony of the Glenwood Cemetery Perimeter Iron Fence.
-This historic replica fence project was almost 20 years in the making and was funded by a grant from the Community Preservation Act as well as funds from the town’s perpetual care fund.
+In 2015 the Maynard Historical Commission and the Town of Maynard completed the Glenwood Cemetery Perimeter Iron Fence project.
+This historic replica fence was almost 20 years in the making and was funded by a grant from the Community Preservation Act as well as funds from the town’s perpetual care fund.
 The original fence was erected in the 1930s as a Works Project Administration (WPA) project.
 Glenwood Cemetery is listed on the National Register of Historical Places.

 - Maynard Historical Walking Tours